shajiakhan/lab-docs/labs/openstack/internetworking-basics-host-routing.md

       3. DNS SERVER: (not needed, leave blank; as these are test networks with no outside connectivity)
       4. Rest of the configuration either blank or default

-## Create second network
+### Create second network - "network-2"

-You'll create a private network on which you'll launch your instances.
-You can create a network from the dashboard.
-While creating a network, you'll also create a Subnetwork.
-For the subnetwork, you can pick any RFC 1918 private Internet Protocol Version 4 (IPv4) block you wish. example setup using private IP addresses and network addresses for IPv4 appears below.
-You may choose your own network addresses if you wish.

-Use the following values/inputs [while following the instructions here](../../tasks/openstack/create-network.md).
+Use the below values/inputs [while following the instructions here](../../tasks/openstack/create-network.md).

 1. Network Name: `network-2`
 2. Other inputs/check boxes: Not Shared; Admin State enabled; and create a subnet.